Share:

 Causes

-• Extended oil change intervals stressing filtration system.
+• Extended oil change intervals contributing to gasket wear.

 Symptoms